philgyford/django-ditto/README.rst

     $ ./demo/manage.py fetch_twitter_tweets --recent --account=philgyford

-Fetching recent and favorite tweets will fetch the 200 most recent on the first go.
-Subsequent fetches will get tweets newer since the last time, up to a maximum of 200.
+Fetching recent and favorite tweets will fetch as many tweets as the API allows (currently around 3200).
+Subsequent fetches will get tweets newer since the last time.

 Other things